SimonAlling/better-facebook-messenger/README.md

 ### As a userstyle

-BFM can also be installed as a userstyle through a userstyle extension:
+A subset of BFM can be installed as a userstyle through a userstyle extension:

 * Chrome: [Stylish][stylish-chrome]
 * Firefox: [Stylish][stylish-firefox]

-The drawback is that a userstyle (as opposed to a userscript) won't auto-update.
+The drawbacks are that a userstyle cannot do everything that a userscript can, and that it won't auto-update.

 To install BFM as a userstyle, copy the CSS code from [`better-facebook-messenger.css`][bfm-raw-css] and add it to Stylish.

+Freezing the page title is not possible through CSS, and so works only if BFM is installed as a userscript.

 ## Technical details

-The extension is purely CSS-powered.
-JavaScript is only used for injecting the CSS into the page, by appending a `<style id="Better_Facebook_Messenger">` element to `<head>`.
+Most of the functionality is purely CSS-powered.
+JavaScript is used for injecting the CSS into the page, by appending a `<style id="Better_Facebook_Messenger">` element to `<head>`.

 ## It doesn't work!